tfcbot/flowslash-app/README.md

 - 🏃‍♂️ Bun runtime for fast package management and development
 - 🎨 Tailwind CSS for styling
 - 📝 TypeScript for type safety
-- 🔍 ESLint for code quality
+- 🚀 Biome for fast linting and formatting

 ## Getting Started